Avondale, Maryland: Commerce

-The second shopping center serving the Avondale neighborhood is located directly behind the Shops at Queens Chillum Shopping Center is the Chillum Shopping Center.
-It is home to a Popeyes fast food restaurant, Subway fast food restaurant, Shoppers grocery store (originally an A&P grocery store), Beauty Mart store, H&R Block, a laundromat, and a large U-Haul truck rental facility.
+The second shopping center serving the Avondale neighborhood is located directly behind the Shops at Queens Chillum Shopping Center is the Chillum Shopping Center..
 WMATA's Green Line route passes this shopping center when traveling between the West Hyattsville and Fort Totten stations.
-A small Queenstown car wash is located right across the street on Chillum Road from the Chillum Road Shopping Center.
-Directly west of the Washington Metropolitan Green Line train tracks, there is a Public Storage facility and Washington Gas supply facility.

-Bank

-Alhough not located directly in any of Avondale's shopping centers, a SunTrust bank stands at the intersection of Queens Chapel Road and Carson Circle.
-At one time, it was a Citizens Bank of Maryland.

 Parks and recreation

 Avondale Neighborhood Park is located at the intersection of La Salle Road and Ingraham Street, just north of the Maryland-Washington D.C. line (Eastern Avenue NE).
 This park is located next to the NMS Hyattsville Health Care Facility, De La Salle College, Manor Apartments, Avondale Park Apartments, St. Ann's Catholic High School.
 This is the main neighborhood park in the community of Avondale.
 This park consists of a small picnic pavilion area, kickball/ baseball field, small basketball court, small-size playground, and a tennis court.

 Chillum Community Park is located between Avondale and Chillum.
 Only the side of Chillum Community Park east of the Northwest Branch Anacostia River is located in Avondale's northwest side at the intersection of Chillum Road and 18th Avenue.
 The side of Chillum Community Park located west of the Northwest Branch Anacostia River is located in Chillum at the intersection of 16th Avenue and Ray Road.
 The side of Chillum Community Park that is located in Avondale consists of a very small playground area, a small picnic pavilion area, and a small basketball court.
 The side of Chillum Community Park that is located in Chillum also consists of a very small playground area and small picnic pavilion area like the Avondale side of Chillum Community Park, with the exception that it contains a small soccer field rather than a small basketball court.